-L1 L2 L3b L4 Form Purpose Program Admission and Enrollment Practicum Placement Contract Candidate Assessment of Performance (CAP) Form Program Completion, Eligibility for This refers to our internship-level course in the third year of the program For school counseling, this is a Professional Support Personnel Practicum / Practicum Equivalent Form This refers to our internship-level course in the third year of the program Licensure Notes on Purchase your Depending on Fill this out carefully and Done by Form license for the your licensure levels and/or accurately.
-Program Coordinator in Completio n Tk20 portfolio and licensing system. program requirements, you may need Completed in collaboration between student, program supervisor, and Tk20 once all program requirements Log in to Tk20 and fill out the L1 Form. more than one Practicum Placement Contract. supervising practitioner.
-Certain sections are assigned to each. have been met, including full Tk20 Portfolio completion.
+L1 L2 PPC L2 L3b L4 Form Purpose Program Admission and Enrollment Pre-Practicum Placement Contract This refers to Practicum Placement Contract This refers to Candidate Assessment of Performance (CAP) Form Program Completion, Eligibility for Licensure our practicum- level course in the third year of the program our internship- level course in the third year of the program For school counseling, this is a Professional Support Personnel Practicum / Practicum Equivalent Form This refers to our internship-level course in the third year of the program Notes on Form Completion Purchase your license for the Tk20 portfolio and licensing system.
+Log in to Tk20 and fill out the L1 Form.
 Note: Also use Tk20 to submit MTEL results.
+If you have questions, please contact the Program Coordinator.
+Depending on your licensure levels and/or program requirements, you may need more than one Practicum Placement Contract.
 If you have questions about these forms, please contact the Program Coordinator.
-Important to keep this file in a safe space your whole final year as you collect signatures following the 3 required meetings with the student, program supervisor, and supervising practitioner throughout the school year.
+Fill this out carefully and accurately.
+Completed in collaboration between student, program supervisor, and supervising practitioner.
+Certain sections are assigned to each.
+Important to keep this file in a safe space your whole final year as you collect signatures following the 3 required meetings with the student, program supervisor, and supervising Done by Program Coordinator in Tk20 once all program requirements have been met, including full Tk20 Portfolio completion.
 Required for the licensure office to initiate MA state licensing process.
-If you have questions about these forms, please contact the Program Coordinator.
-Deadline As early as Prior to starting At the end of the school Done by for Completio possible in your graduate studies your final year at your internship counseling internship in your final year.
-Program Coordinator n (e.g. during the summer prior to site(s). your iniai year. once all program requirements starting as a student or early Needs to be submitted to the have been met, usually just after in the second 100